rwblokzijl/stablecoin-survey/paper.md

 ---
 title: |
-    | Financial Derivatives on the Blockchain
+    | Financial Derivatives on the Blockchain or
+    | How to Stabilise a Crypto Currency
-    | Stablecoin - A literature survey
+    | A Literature Survey
 date: \today
 author:
   - name: Robert Wessel Blokzijl